omeersari/voltlines/README.md

 - Trip duration must be lower than 2 hours.
 - Total passenger number should be lower than 10.

-Reset map button simply clears the form and the map.
+Reset map button simply clears the map.

-For now user can give the same pick up order number to different passengers.
+- Note: For now user can give the same pick up order number to different passengers.
 (Can be improved.)

 ### Route Detail